Census Dots

 Multiracial

-Of the 1,466 places in Illinois, West Union is the 1107th most populous.
+West Union is ranked the 1283rd most populous place in Illinois, out of 1,461 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+West Union was ranked the 1107th most populous place in the 2020 Census.

 West Union's White Population